-Dramatize Your Content with a Fun Analogy or Metaphor
+Dramatize Your Blog Content or Motivational Speeches with Fun Analogies or Metaphors.

-“One good analogy is worth three hours discussion.” — Dudley Field Malone
+"One good analogy is worth three hours of discussion." -- Dudley Field Malone

 (As you can see, the author of the post is using analogies to explain what analogies actually do for speakers.)